 Temperature & Humidity Preferences:

 ZZ plants thrive in a range of temperature and humidity conditions.
-They prefer average indoor temperatures that range from 65 to 85 degrees F. They prefer drier conditions and grow well in a humidity range between 40 and 50 percent, which is typical for many households.
+They prefer average indoor temperatures that range from 65 to 85 degrees F. They prefer drier conditions and grow well in a humidity range between 40 and 50 percent, typical for many households.

-Watering preferences
+Watering Preferences

-Pruning ZZ plants
+Pruning

-ZZ Plant Propagation
+Propagation

 So, another great thing about ZZ plants is that you can easily propagate them.
-However, you won’t want to do this very often, as frequent propagation can damage the plant.
+However, you won’t want to do this often, as frequent propagation can damage the plant.
 Here are the ways you can propagate your Zamioculcas zamiifolia plant.

 Division